Air Force One: First presidential aircraft

-Late 1940s and 1950s

-The National Security Act of 1947, the legislation that created the US Air Force, was signed by President Harry S. Truman while on board the VC-54C.
+The National Security Act of 1947, the legislation that created the US Air Force, was signed by President Harry S. Truman aboard the VC-54C.
 He replaced the VC-54C in 1947 with a modified C-118 Liftmaster, calling it the Independence after his Missouri hometown.
 It was given a distinctive exterior, as its nose was painted like the head of a bald eagle.
-The plane, which included a stateroom in the aft fuselage and a main cabin that could seat 24 passengers or could be made up into 12 sleeper berths, is now housed at the National Museum of the United States Air Force in Dayton, Ohio.
+The plane included a stateroom in the aft fuselage and a main cabin that could seat 24 passengers or could be made up into 12 sleeper berths.
+It is now housed at the National Museum of the United States Air Force in Dayton, Ohio.

 Eisenhower introduced four propeller-driven aircraft to presidential service.
-This group included two Lockheed C-121 Constellations, aircraft Columbine II (VC-121A 48-610) and Columbine III (VC-121E 53-7885).
+This group included two Lockheed C-121 Constellations: aircraft Columbine II (VC-121A 48-610) and Columbine III (VC-121E 53-7885).
 They were named by First Lady Mamie Eisenhower for the columbine, official state flower of her adopted home state of Colorado.
-In addition, two Aero Commanders were also added to the fleet.
+Two Aero Commanders were also added to the fleet.

-Columbine II is the first plane to bear the call sign Air Force One.
-This designation for the US Air Force aircraft carrying the incumbent president was established after an incident in 1953, when Eastern Air Lines 8610, a commercial flight, crossed paths with Air Force 8610, which was carrying President Eisenhower.
+Columbine II is the first plane to bear the call sign Air Force One, it was Lockheed Constellation configured for VIP travel and replaced an earlier Constellation called Columbine.
+This designation for the US Air Force aircraft carrying the incumbent president was established after a 1954 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower.
 Initially used informally, the designation became official in 1962.